dhwanl/minecraft-player-analytics/README.md

 This project is an interactive dashboard for analyzing a dataset of Minecraft players, built using a modern, two-language workflow.
 It demonstrates using **R for data wrangling/statistics** and **Python for interactive dashboards and machine learning.**

-The project transforms raw player demographic data (`players.csv`) and session logs (`sessions.csv`) into a clean, unified dataset.
+The project transforms raw player data from a `data/` folder into a clean, unified dataset.
 This clean data is then used to power an interactive dashboard built *directly inside a Jupyter Lab notebook* using Python's `ipywidgets`.

 ### Dashboard Features
 * **Part 1: Data Preparation (R)**
+    * Raw data is loaded from `data/players.csv` and `data/sessions.csv`.
-    * Raw data is loaded, cleaned, and merged using R's `tidyverse` and `lubridate`.
+    * Data is cleaned, merged, and analyzed using R's `tidyverse` and `lubridate`.
     * A K-Means clustering analysis is performed in R to segment players into four distinct "personas."
-    * The final, clean dataset (`minecraft_dashboard_data.csv`) is saved to disk.
+    * The final, clean dataset (`minecraft_dashboard_data.csv`) is saved to the main project folder.

 * **Part 2: Interactive Dashboard (Python)**
     * **Interactive Plots:** The dashboard provides `plotly` charts with `ipywidgets` controls to filter the player data by age and experience level in real-time.